douglasrizzo/automate-habitica/README.md

 ## Summary

+**Automate Habitica+** is a fork of [Automate Habitica](https://github.com/bumbleshoot/automate-habitica) by [@bumbleshoot](https://github.com/bumbleshoot).

+This fork extends the original with additional features and improvements while maintaining full compatibility with the original functionality.
+All credit for the original concept and implementation goes to bumbleshoot.

-Automate Habitica is a suite of automation tools for Habitica, allowing you to focus on your tasks instead of managing gameplay.
+It is a suite of automation tools for Habitica, allowing you to focus on your tasks instead of managing gameplay.
 Each tool can be enabled, disabled, and configured to suit your needs.

 ## Features